kfmatovic716/DRIVER_COUPONS---Practical-Application-1/README.md

 RECOMMENDATIONS:

-1. Coupons is most often for customers who have less to spend.
+1. Coupons are most often for customers who have less to spend.
 Coupon offerings and marketing efforts should be increased in low income communities with a good population of students.
 A great target would be coffee houses next to university campus and their dorms.
 As mentioned in #4 above, students most likely are able to stay up late to study because of coffee.
 Therefore, the more coupon offers, the better since most students do not have a lot of income.

 2. Bar coupons should probably have an added food component instead of only offering a coupon for a drink to attract those customers who do not like to consume too much alcohol.
 This would at least give them other ways to use their coupon(s).